-Since I began my social selling journey at Sales for Life, my SSI has gone from 63 all the way to 96!
-While there are opinions around the validity of LinkedIn’s Social Selling Index Score, I can definitively say my SSI does accurately reflect my progression as a social seller.
-I am now at the point where my network is growing rapidly, I’m connecting with the right people, and creating new opportunities from social on a weekly basis.
+While there are opinions around the validity of LinkedIn’s Social Selling Index (SSI) Score, I can definitively say my SSI accurately reflects my progression as a social seller.
+I am now at the point where I’m growing my network rapidly, connecting with the right people, and creating new opportunities from social on a weekly basis.
+In fact, since I began my social selling journey at Sales for Life, my LinkedIn SSI Score has gone from 63 all the way to 96!

 What is the LinkedIn Social Selling Index Score?